Adaptogens Enhance Your Body’s Ability to Adapt and Protect Itself from Stress

 A study published in the Nordic Journal of Psychiatry in 2007 showed that rhodiola can support improved mood in people with mild to moderate depression.
 Several studies have shown that rhodiola can support improved mood and energy in individuals struggling with depression and fatigue.
 A study of people with stress-related fatigue in Sweden showed that rhodiola can promote improved energy, mental performance, and feelings of calmness.
 Another study reported in The Journal of Alternative and Complementary Medicine showed that rhodiola can support improved mood in people with generalized anxiety disorder.
 A study in Armenia also showed that it can support improved overall mood.*

 Schisandra – Schisandra, also known as magnolia vine, is a twining shrub and adaptogen that grows in Asia and North America.
 In Chinese it is called Wu Wei Zi, five-flavored berry, because it is sweet, sour, salty, bitter, and pungent.
-Its dried berries are used to stimulate energy levels, support physical performance and endurance, support healthy blood sugar levels and blood pressure, stimulate the immune system, stimulate recovery after surgery, support skin health, and promote good sleep.
-It is also used to promote healthy cholesterol levels, support respiratory health, promote nervous system health, help to regulate PMS symptoms, support healthy sexual function, and support good mood.
+Its dried berries are used to stimulate energy levels, support physical performance and endurance, stimulate the immune system, stimulate recovery after surgery, support skin health, and promote good sleep.
+It is also used to support respiratory health, promote nervous system health, help to regulate PMS symptoms, support healthy sexual function, and support good mood.
 Schisandra is typically dried in the sun, but the berries are sometimes deep refrigerated and then used to make health juices, especially in Korea.
 Athletes including distance runners, skiers, and gymnasts have used schisandra to enhance performance.
 It is known to support improved concentration, mental alertness, and coordination.
 Schisandra is available in several forms, including as dried berries and supplement capsules.
 It has been studied extensively in China and Japan, where it has been shown to support the health of the liver, healthy heart and healthy respiratory tract lungs.
 Schisandra is relatively unknown in the West, but this should change as more people catch on to its numerous welness benefits.*

 Chaga Mushroom (Inonotus obliquus) – One of the prized adaptogens in nature is chaga, the small but mighty medicinal mushroom that we offer in its purest, most potent form in all our products.